-Mobile robotics motivates the study of new methods to deal with dynamical systems using a constraint programming approach.
-I recently finished a postdoctoral research on this topic at IMT Atlantique/LS2N (Nantes, France).
+Mobile robotics motivates the study of new methods to deal with dynamical systems using constraint programming approaches.
+I performed a postdoctoral research on this topic at IMT Atlantique/LS2N (Nantes, France).

 Underwater exploration techniques : history and innovations.
 October 2019: A flip-flops conference given during the Festival Baie des Sciences at Saint-Brieuc (France).